-Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management General environmental regulations, including planning Opportunity Description: Husky has a number CO2 sources that may be relatively inexpensive to capture.
+Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management General environmental regulations, including planning Opportunity Description: Husky has a number CO2 sources whose emissions may be relatively inexpensive to capture.
 These sources include ethanol plants, hydrogen plants and sour gas sweetening plants.
-However, presently there is no widespread infrastructure in place to transport this CO2 for other uses.
+However, presently there is no widespread infrastructure in place to transport captured CO2 for other uses.
 Regulations will influence the construction and operation of CO2 capture and transport infrastructure.
-Husky is also developing a pilot for capturing CO2 from once-through steam generators at EOR candidate facilities.
-Opportunity Effects: The CO2 sources available for carbon capture will allow Reduced operational costs 3 to 6 years Direct Likely Medium Husky is performing ongoing evaluations to assess the financial impact of this opportunity.
+Husky is operating a pilot at Lashburn, Sask., capturing Reduced operational costs 3 to 6 years Direct Likely Medium Husky is performing ongoing evaluations to assess the financial impact of this opportunity.
 Commodity prices of CO2 for EOR purposes can exceed \$100 per tonne when delivered to remote sites.
-Based on 2015 injected volumes, this could correspond to a supply cost of greater than \$10 million.
+Based on 2016 injected volumes, this could correspond to a supply cost of greater than \$10 million.
 The opportunities described in this question are being managed through Husky's GHG management framework.
 Specifically, the opportunity to capture CO2 from various sources and inject it for EOR depends on these methods: 1.
 Emission Inventory: knowledge of where opportunities exist, specifically, where the best source of CO2 is for capture.
-It will also Husky's initial pilot for CO2 capture from once-through steam generator flue gas at its Lashburn, Sask. test facility is expected to cost \$20 million, with \$6 million provided through external grants.
-Construction was completed and capture operations commenced in 2015.
+It will also allow Husky to track emission Husky's initial pilot for CO2 capture from once-through steam generator flue gas at its Lashburn, Sask. test facility began operation in 2015, capturing up to 30 tonnes a day of CO2e.
+The project cost approximately \$20 million, with \$6 million provided through external grants.